 One of the worst things you can find in your shower is mold, and you want something that will tackle it hard and fast, like this spray from Mold Armor, which is made to do just that.
 It claims to be twice as strong as the leading product, and customers attest to its effectiveness.
 They call it “powerful,” “amazing” and even “magic.”
 Some note that the smell can be strong so they suggest using it in well-ventilated areas.
 It's in your best interest to crack a window in your bathroom when you're spraying it, or set up a fan.

 You can use it beyond the bathroom too, indoors and outside—anywhere you find mold.
 Just spray it on, let it sit for 5-10 minutes, then rinse and wipe mold and mildew away.
 Note that it does contain bleach, however, and the label notes that it may cause discoloration or damage to some surfaces, so it’s best to test on a small, unnoticeable area first.

 If you’ve got a glass shower door, you’re probably all too familiar with just how cloudy and spotty that glass can get.
 Well, it’s Rain-X to the rescue, according to hundreds of happy customers.
 It’s specially designed for glass and promises to remove soap scum, hard water stains, dirt, rust stains, and more, but it’s not made to be used on other surfaces, so it’s not an overall bathroom cleaner.
 For glass shower doors, however, it’s up for the job.

 It’s a cream rather than a liquid like many other shower cleaners, so you spread it on then wipe it off.
-Customers say it takes very little scrubbing to remove even the toughest stains and leave glass sparkling and crystal clear.
+It takes very little scrubbing to remove even the toughest stains and leave glass sparkling and crystal clear.

 When it comes to cleaning your shower, these Magic Eraser cleaning pads are, well… magic, according to countless positive reviews.
 They have a foaming cleanser built-in, so all you need to do is add a little water to activate it and start washing away soap scum and general grime—no need for an extra sponge or rag.
 They're 30 percent bigger than the original Magic Eraser, but they’re still great for getting in small areas or crevices.